cyber-dojo-retired/puller/README.md

 - A [Rack](https://github.com/rack/rack) based http server for pulling docker images onto [cyberdojo/runner](https://github.com/cyber-dojo/runner) nodes.

-When a `run_cyber_dojo_sh(id,files,manifest)` call reaches one of the `runner` daemonSet pods we want the language-test-framework image (whose name is in the `manifest` argument, eg `cyberdojofoundation/gcc_assert:93eefc6`) to *already* be on the node, otherwise the likely result will be a 'false' timeout if the docker-run is allowed (which will implicitly pull the image).
+When `run_cyber_dojo_sh(id,files,manifest)` reaches a `runner` daemonSet pod we want the [language-test-framework](https://github.com/cyber-dojo-languages) image names in the `manifest` (eg `cyberdojofoundation/gcc_assert:93eefc6`) to *already* be on the node, otherwise the likely result will be a 'false' timeout if the docker-run is allowed (which will implicitly pull the image).
 Worse, it will *always* timeout if the image contains a layer that never finishes downloading (eg because it is very large and/or the network is low bandwidth) before the docker-run is stopped.
 Hence we want the docker image to be on *all* nodes.
 However, Kubernetes provides no way to call *all* pods in a daemonSet :(

 A long-lived server such as https://cyber-dojo.org can work around this, eg by making the start-point services daemonSets which pull all images when deployed (typically